Société des Avions Marcel Bloch

 The Société des Avions Marcel Bloch was a French aircraft manufacturer of military and civilian aircraft.
 It was founded by the aeronautical designer Marcel Bloch (hence "MB" in the aircraft designations), who had previously played a major role in the Société d'Études Aéronautiques, an early French aircraft manufacturer active largely during the First World War.

-Following the end of the Second World War, Marcel Bloch changed his name to Marcel Dassault (as in char d'assaut, French for "tank") to honour the military nickname adopted by his brother, Darius Paul Dassault.
+Following the end of the Second World War, Marcel Bloch changed his name to Marcel Dassault (as in char d'assault, French for "tank") to honour the military nickname adopted by his brother, Darius Paul Dassault.
 Accordingly, the company was also rebranded as Dassault Aviation, becoming a prominent manufacturer of jet-powered aircraft such as the Dassault Mirage fighter series and the Dassault Falcon family of business aircraft.

 History

 The origins of the company are closely associated with the activities of its founder, the French aeronautical designer Marcel Bloch.
-Having previously been a senior figure in the Société d'Études Aéronautiques, an aircraft manufacturing company that produced largely numbers of aircraft for the French military during the First World War, Bloch had considerable experience in the field prior to founding his own company; however, due to a large of support from the French Government's aircraft manufacturing department to support the nation's manufacturers following the conflict's end and an associated downturn in aviation sales, Bloch had temporarily withdrawn from the sector during the late 1910s in favour of the real estate business.
+Having previously been a senior figure in the Société d'Études Aéronautiques, an aircraft manufacturing company that produced largely numbers of aircraft for the French military during the First World War, Bloch had considerable experience in the field prior to founding his own company; however, due to a lack of support from the French Government's aircraft manufacturing department to support the nation's manufacturers following the conflict's end and an associated downturn in aviation sales, Bloch had temporarily withdrawn from the sector during the late 1910s in favour of the real estate business.

 During 1928, the French state established a dedicated Air Ministry, signalling that government interest in the aviation sector had returned.
 In response, Bloch decided to found his own company, the Société des Avions Marcel Bloch, to resume aviation activities within.
 A key early order for Bloch was issued by the French engineer Albert Caquot, who sought a tri-engined aircraft suitable for postal services.